gbb/numpy-fast-any-all/README.md

 fast_any_all
 ----

 Basically a ~14-17x faster implementation of a common use case for numpy.any() using numpy.logical_or().
 Implementation is trivial.

+It was written to improve performance in situations where you are overlaying identically shaped arrays and building boolean masks within the shaped array.

+For example, if you have 3 raster images, A, B and C, representing different aspects of some data, and in the same shape:

+For each pixel location:
+  if A[location] has the value 3,5, or 7, and B[location] has a value <100, and C[location] has a value 8, then output[location]=True

+This can be conveniently represented in terms of any() and all():   `all(any([A==3, A==5, A==7]), B<100, C==8)`

+The resulting masks can be combined with simpleselect to enable fast, complex raster-based decisions.
+This is rather useful for GIS work.

 Author
 ---